yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 ## Project NiCE

 Here it is!
-Time to graduate from a PC emulator compatible with Android to a “native” Android emulator.
+Time to graduate from a PC emulator compatible with Android to a "native" Android emulator.

 {{< gh-hovercard "12074" "NCE support," >}} or `Native Code Execution`, a huge effort made by [GPUCode](https://github.com/GPUCode) and byte[], adapted [Skyline](https://github.com/skyline-emu/skyline)’s ability to run Switch games’ code natively on ARM devices, with no recompiler middleman slowing things down.